RT en Français: Assessments and responses

 In November 2018, RT France was accredited to allow access to some Elysée press conferences.
 But in February 2019, LREM refused to allow the channel to cover its European campaigns, on the basis that RT and Sputnik, "are not news organizations but propaganda in the service of the Kremlin.
 They should not be considered to be media, since they do not verify or cross-check information".

 On 23 February 2022, Frédéric Taddeï stopped hosting the show Interdit d'interdire in response to Russia's recognition of the Donetsk and Luhansk breakaway states immediately prior to the 2022 Russian invasion of Ukraine.

 Bans

-On 27 February 2022, the European Union (EU) announced that in response to the invasion of Ukraine RT and Sputnik (another Russian state-run propaganda outlet) were banned in all languages throughout all their member states.
+On 27 February 2022, the European Union (EU) announced that in response to the invasion of Ukraine RT and Sputnik (another Russian state-run news outlet) were banned in all languages throughout all their member states.
 RT France appealed the ban to the European Court of Justice for a temporary suspension on 30 March 2022 which was rejected.
 A subsequent appeal to the General Court was also rejected.

-On 16 March 2022, the Canadian Radio-television and Telecommunications Commission banned RT France from broadcasting in Canada.
+On 16 March 2022, the Canadian Radio-television and Telecommunications Commission removed RT networks, including the French version, from its list of non-Canadian programming services authorized for distribution.
 To circumvent the ban, the channel continued to broadcast online and via the Russian satellite Ekspress AM8, which covers EMEA countries.

+On 8 March 2022, RT France challenged the EU ban of its activities in the General Court of the Court of Justice of the European Union.
+After refusing to "urgently" consider the case on 30 March, the General Court dismissed the case on 27 July 2022, ruling that the ban against RT was justified.

+In January 2023, following the freezing of their bank accounts by the Direction générale du Trésor, its president Xenia Fedorova announced the closure of the French branch of the channel.